thegworld/gtx-browser/docs/linux/debugging.md

 ### To replicate Window Manager setup on the bots

-Chromium try bots and main waterfall's bots run tests under Xvfb&openbox combination.
+GTx Browser try bots and main waterfall's bots run tests under Xvfb&openbox combination.
 Xvfb is an X11 server that redirects the graphical output to the memory, and openbox is a simple window manager that is running on top of Xvfb.
 The behavior of openbox is markedly different when it comes to focus management